 US Race Calendar is a fairly new race directory, offering users a number of ways of searching for races by date, state or event type.
 Although not particularly fancy visually, the directory presents listings with all the information a user would need and a SEO-friendly URL that can help boost your search engine visibility.

 Number of races: 10,000

 We love RacePlace.
 They offer an excellent race discovery website that sees upwards of 1,000 race searches per day.
 The website has plenty to keep racers coming back and more than 350k of them do every year.

-RaceRaves is a race directory with an emphasis on race reviews, so if you want a calendar you can list your race on and get to know what your participants think of your event, this is the place to list it.
+RaceRaves is a race directory with an emphasis on race reviews and substantive editorial content, so if you want a calendar you can list your race on and get to know what your participants think of your event, this is the place to list it.
 To add your race, simply follow the link below and provide some basic info about your event – you don’t even have to register.

 Number of races: 500+

 Another great looking race discovery website with an inventory (at time of writing this) of about 500 races and growing.
 You can search for events by state and distance and you can add your own for free (don’t even need to register).